Judicial system of Turkey: The legal profession

-Legal education

-Legal education in Turkey results in a master of law degree after about 4–5 years of study.

-Lawyers (attorneys)

-Private lawyers spend one year of traineeship and then join a bar association (baro) and the Union of Turkish Bar Associations.
-All Turkish lawyers are required to wear black robes in court.
-All cities have their own bar association and they are under the authority of general Turkey Bar Association.
-All law school graduates has a right to be included their city's bar association.

 Judges

 Court of Justice building in Kartal, Istanbul.

-The Turkish court system does not recognize the concept of a jury.
+There are no juries in the Turkish legal system.
 Verdicts for both criminal and civil trials are decided by a judge, or usually a panel of three judges, who have to base their verdicts on the law and their conviction.
 A judge is also a law school graduate and can be one of the following: